Moving From UK To Australia (again) As A British Expat Update

 Why is there this sort of universal thing around the world and then one country changes it?
 Whether it’s driving on the wrong side or working in miles instead of KM or whatever, we’ve found two things that have confused us to no end:

-- Indicators – every time I go between England and Australia I get the indicators mixed up.
-Back in Aus, we’re trying to turn right and up comes the windscreen wipers.
+Indicators – every time I go between England and Australia I get the indicators mixed up.
+Back in Australia we’re trying to turn right and up comes the windscreen wipers.
 WHY??!!

 5. What the actual is going on with TV in Australia?

 Currently these two presenters will be hosting a version of Ant & Dec’s Saturday Night Takeaway this week.